-Code of Ethics the Executive Authority
+Code of Ethics for the Executive Authority

 - (1) The object of this Code is to enhance the confidence of the public and Members in the integrity of the management of the Legislature.
-It applies the Executive Authority of the Legislature and supplements the Legislature's Code of Ethics.
-It recognises that in holding high public office the Executive Committee has an obligation to perform official functions and duties in a way that will bear the closest public scrutiny, an obligation that is not discharged by simply acting within the law. - (2) The Executive Authority must conform to the principles of good governance set out in this Schedule. - (3) The Executive Authority must - (a) fulfil all the obligations placed upon it by the Constitution, the law and the rules, regulations and policies of the Legislature; - (b) perform his or her duties and exercise powers with honesty and diligence and in accordance with the highest ethical standards; - (c) act in all respects in a manner that is consistent with the integrity of his or her office; and - (d) arrange his or her private affairs in a manner that will prevent real, potential or apparent conflicts of interests from arising and, if such a conflict does arise, resolve the conflict in favour of the interests of the Legislature and the public. - (4) The Executive Authority may not- - (a) use her or his position to enrich herself or himself for improperly benefit any other person; - (b) expose herself o himself to any situation involving the risk of a conflict between official responsibilities and private interests;
+It applies to the Executive Authority of the Legislature and supplements the Legislature's Code of Conduct for Members.
+It recognises that in holding high public office the Executive Authority have an obligation to perform her or his official functions and duties in a way that will bear the closest public scrutiny, an obligation that is not discharged by simply acting within the law. - (2) The Executive Authority must conform to the principles of good governance set out in this Schedule. - (3) The Executive Authority must- - fulfil all the obligations placed upon her or him by the Constitution, the law and the rules, regulations and policies of the Legislature; - (b) perform her or his duties and exercise her or his powers with honesty and diligence and in accordance with the highest ethical standards. - (c) act in all respects in a manner that is consistent with the integrity of her or his office; and - (d) arrange her or his private affairs in a manner that will prevent real, potential or apparent conflicts of interests from arising and, if such conflict does arise, resolve the conflict in favour of the interests of the Legislature and the public. - (4) The Executive Authority may not- - (a) use her or his position to enrich herself or himself or improperly benefit any other person; - (b) expose herself or himself to any situation involving the risk of a conflict between her or his official responsibilities and her or his private interests;

-- (c) receive remuneration for any work or service other than for the performance of her or his functions as Executive Authority; or - (d) use any allowance provided by the Legislature for a purpose other than that for which it was provided. - (5) Any complaints concerning adherence to this Code must be determined by the Ethics Committee under the Standing Rules of the Legislature to oversee the Code of Ethics for members of the Legislature.
+- (c) receive remuneration for any work or service other than for the performance of her or his functions as the Executive Authority; or - (d) use any allowance provided by the Legislature for a purpose other than that for which it was provided. - (5) Any complaints concerning adherence to this Code must be determined by the Legislature committee established under the Rules of the Legislature to oversee the Code of Conduct for Members.